KhronosGroup/Vulkan-Samples/samples/extensions/fragment_shader_barycentric/README.md

 ```

 Each array element corresponds to one of the  vertices of the primitive that produced the fragment.
 The order of the vertices is defined in [the Vulkan API Specifications](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#primsrast-barycentric).
 Interpolated values are not available for inputs declared with [`pervertexEXT`](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#shaders-interpolation-decorations-pervertexkhr).

+The fragment shader barycentric sample demonstrates feature usage by applying different effects on a cube.
+The effects are implemented using `pervertexEXT` decoration and built-in variables `gl_BaryCoordEXT` and `gl_BaryCoordNoPerspEXT`.

+The following effects are available from the GUI:

+- COLOR_INTERP - Demonstrates color interpolation using barycentric coordinates and information about color in vertices of the triangle (passed as `pervertexEXT` variable from vertex shader).
+- DIFF_PERSP_NOPERSP - Demonstrates the difference between barycentric perspective and non-perspective coordinates.
+- WIREFRAME - Demonstrates rendering a wireframe using barycentric coordinates.
+- INTERP_TO_MASS_CENTER - Demonstrates interpolation color to the triangle center of mass using barycentric coordinates.
+- BARYCOORD_TEXTURE - Demonstrates the modification of a texture using barycentric coordinates.

 ## Enabling the Extension